 - If you plan to stream for several days, hire mods to help you

 Twitch streamers use different strategies to engage the audience in their live streaming.
 The most popular way is to extend your stream by a few seconds for each new subscriber.
 Other streamers fulfill challenges for viewers after they have achieved a certain goal.

-In this article, we will introduce you to Subathon and ways to entertain the audience on your Twitch channel!
+In this article, I will introduce you to subathon and ways to entertain the audience on your Twitch channel!

 During the day, he streamed video games, chatted, ate, and cooked food.
 His mods were playing the games chosen by his community, while he was sleeping, in order to keep the content on the stream always active.